Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Concluding remarks

 \section{Concluding remarks}

 The proposed elastic estimator integrates ``high-quality small data'' with ``big data'' to simultaneously leverage small but carefully controlled unbiased experiments and massive but possibly biased RW datasets for HTEs.
-Most of causal inference methods require the no unmeasured confounding assumption.
-However, this assumption may not hold for the RW data due to the uncontrolled real-world data collection mechanism and is unverifiable based only on the RW data.
-Utilizing the design advantage of RTs, we are able to gauge the reliability of the RW data and decide whether or not to use RW data in an integrative analysis.
-The elastic integrative estimator gains efficiency over the RT-only estimator by integrating the reliable RW data with good quality and also automatically detects the existence of bias in the RW data and gears to the RT data.
-The proposed estimator is non-regular and belongs to pre-test estimation by construction \citep{giles1993pre}.
-To demonstrate the non-regularity issue, we characterize the distribution of the elastic integrative estimator under local alternatives, which provide better approximation of the finite-sample behaviors.
-Moreover, we provide data adaptive selection of the threshold in the testing procedure which guarantees small MSE of the estimator and elastic confidence intervals which are valid under all hypotheses ${\rm H}_{0}$, ${\rm H}_{a,n}$ and ${\rm H}_{a}.$
+Most causal inference methods require the no unmeasured confounding assumption.
+However, this assumption may not hold for the RW data due to the uncontrolled, real-world data collection mechanism and is unverifiable based only on the RW data.
+Utilizing the design advantage of RTs, we can gauge the reliability of the RW data and decide whether or not to use RW data in an integrative analysis.

-We have assumed that the treatment effect function is correctly specified.
-In future work, we will derive tests based on over-identification restrictions tests \citep{yang2015gof} for evaluating a treatment effect model.
-Moreover, to evaluate the treatment effect modifications of adjuvant chemotherapy, the set of treatment effect modifiers are suggested based on subject matter knowledge.
-Without such knowledge, it is important to identify the true treatment effect modifiers among a set of variables.
-We will develop a variable selection procedure for identifying effect modifiers.
-The insight is that we can create a larger number of estimating functions than the number of parameters.
-The problem for effect modifiers selection falls into the recent work of \citet{chang2017new} on high-dimensional statistical inferences with over-identification.